shu69bham/dotnet-interview-preparation/README.md

 - A request arrives from the web to the kernel-mode HTTP.sys driver.
 - The driver routes the native request to IIS on the website's configured port, usually **80 (HTTP) or 443 (HTTPS)**.
+- Host(Operating System) makes sure that CLR(Common Lanuague Runtime) is loaded whenever first ever request to run a .NET module comes.
-- After the IIS HTTP Server processes the request the request is sent to the ASP.NET Core middleware pipeline(Configure() method inside Startup.cs configures the pipeline).
+- The request is sent to the ASP.NET Core middleware pipeline(Configure() method inside Startup.cs configures the pipeline).
 - The middleware pipeline handles the request and passes it on as an HttpContext instance to the app's logic.
 - The app's response is passed back to IIS.
 - IIS sends the response to the client that initiated the request.